SWE-agent/minimal-agent-tutorial/tutorial.md

 ```

 `mini-swe-agent` provides different environment classes that for example allow to execute actions in docker containers instead of directly in your local environment.
+Sonds more complicated?
+It really isn't: all we do is switch from `subprocess.run` to calls to `docker exec`.

 <h2 id="contribute">Contribute to this guide</h2>

-We welcome contributions to improve this guide!
+We welcome contributions on GitHub to improve this guide!

-Particularly, the following is very appreciated right now:
+???
+Contribution guidelines

+    The following PRs will be merged immediately

     - Bug fixes
     - Typo fixes

+    The following PRs are much appreciated and will most likely be merged fast:

-- Adding support to popular LMs that aren't mentioned yet
+    - Adding support to popular LMs that aren't mentioned yet (please make sure test your implementation)

-The following things should be discussed first (via github issue)
+    The following things should be discussed first (via github issue):

     - Additional sections
     - Significant expansions of sections

     Please understand that the larger your changes are, the more time we will need to review and the less likely it is we can accept them (unless we discussed beforehand).

     To contribute:

     - Fork the repository
     - Make your changes
     - Submit a pull request

     You can find the source code on GitHub.

+If you have questions or comments, please comment below.
+Note that GitHub issues are still preferred for bug reports and discussions about further developing this page.